gorenje/erlang-red/README.md

 For that walkthrough, I created a collection of [flows](https://github.com/gorenje/tadsummit_diameter) that can be imported into Erlang-Red (or Node-RED or [Browser-Red](https://cdn.flowhub.org)).

+**Erlang-Red and Node-RED combined to implement VDA5050**

+VDA5050 is a protocol for controlling Automated Guided Vehicles by a central “brain”.
+The basis of the communication between the two is MQTT.
+That makes the VDA5050 specification a perfect chance to combine Erlang-Red and Node-RED to implement a holistic system.
+I created a [set of screencasts](https://github.com/gorenje/vda5050_erlang_red) presenting how to do this.

 Embedding
 ---